There’s a constant battle that goes on inside the head of a person recovering from an eating disorder.

 ED: Come on, once you do it, you’ll feel so much better.
 You know that…

-I tend to sit back and think about this “relationship” and how and why I have held on so long.
-It’s taken so much from me and caused me so much pain, loss of friendships and development of health issues.
+I tend to sit back and think about this “relationship.”
+How and why I have held on so long to the eating disorder?
+It’s taken so much from me.
+And caused me so much pain, loss of friendships and development of health issues.
 Yet, I continue to go back to this “safe haven”.

 These lyrics describe it perfectly for me: